mangoappstudio/gpt-localize-action/Readme.md

 - **Automated Key Detection:** Identifies newly added or changed keys in your `en.json` file, ensuring all locale files remain accurate and current.
 - **Missing Key Recovery:** This program finds and populates any keys missing from your other language files that may have previously gone unsynchronized.
 - **Powerful AI Translation:** Uses GPT-4 to translate English phrases into multiple target languages, reducing the need for external translation teams or lengthy manual updates.
-Seamless Integration:** It easily incorporates into existing CI/CD pipelines with minimal configuration.
-The action can run on schedules, on-demand via workflow dispatch, or every push to `main`.
+- **Seamless Integration:** It easily incorporates into existing CI/CD pipelines with minimal configuration.
+The action can run on schedules, on-demand via workflow dispatch, or on any branch.
-- **Automated Pull Requests:** Once changes are detected and translations applied, the action can create a dedicated branch and open a pull request with updated locale files, streamlining your review process.
+- **Flexible Integration:** Choose between automated pull requests for review or direct commits for immediate updates, adapting to your team's workflow preferences.
+- **Dynamic Branch Support:** Automatically works with any branch - pull requests are created against the current working branch, not hardcoded to main.

 ## Usage